oli-lang/oli-js/README.md

 #### load(path, callback)
 Context: `browser`

-Performs a XHR request and returns the response body as plain text.
+Performs an asynchronous XHR request and pass to the callback the response body as plain text.
 It will throw an `Error` exception if cannot perform the request
 ```js
 oli.load('path/to/file.oli', function (text) {